Paul DoerksenAssociate Professor of Music Education

 B.M.E., Music Education, Western Washington University, 1983

-Dr. Paul F. Doerksen is an Associate Professor, and Chair of Music Education and Music Therapy, at Duquesne University.
+Dr. Paul F. Doerksen is an Associate Professor of Music Education at Duquesne University.
 He holds a Bachelor of Music in Music Education from Western Washington University, a Master of Music in Instrumental Conducting from Northwestern University, and a Doctor of Philosophy in Music Education from The Ohio State University.
-Dr. Doerksen also earned a Diploma of the Faculty of Fine Arts in Music from The University of Calgary, with a specialization in Symphonic Band and Wind Ensemble.
+Dr. Doerksen also holds a Diploma of the Faulty of Fine Arts in Music from The University of Calgary, with a specialization in Symphonic Band and Wind Ensemble.

-At Duquesne, Dr. Doerksen works with undergraduate and graduate students in the areas of instrumental music education, K-12 school music curricula, and music education assessment.
-Prior to his 2004 appointment at Duquesne, Dr. Doerksen served on the faculties of the University of Oregon and Ball State University.
-Originally from the Pacific Northwest, Dr. Doerksen began his teaching career in the public schools, serving as Director of Bands in the Tukwila (Washington), Federal Way (Washington), and Corvallis (Oregon) School Districts.
+At Duquesne, Dr. Doerksen works with pre- and in-service teachers in the areas of instrumental music education, K-12 school music curricula, and assessment of music learning.
+Prior to Duquesne, Dr. Doerksen was on the faculties of the University of Oregon and Ball State University.
+Originally from the Pacific Northwest, Dr. Doerksen began his teaching career in the public schools as Director of Bands in the Tukwila (Washington), Federal Way (Washington), and Corvallis (Oregon) School Districts.
 While teaching in Federal Way, Dr. Doerksen also conducted the Federal Way Community Band.